 The modified (American) Mediterranean Diet may be one of the most heart healthy diets.
 This high fiber, low-saturated fat diet can help to improve cholesterol and overall health of the cardiovascular system.
 Combining this diet with regular daily exercise will maximize your benefits.

-Basically, this diet consists of an abundance of vegetables and fruits, as well as fish and the heart-healthy oils like those from olives, fish, and nuts.
+Basically, this diet consists of an abundance of plants, as well as fish and the heart-healthy oils like those from olives, fish, and nuts.
 Don’t get caught up in the name.
 It is not a diet rich in butter and pastas seen in some parts of the Mediterranean.

 Many traditional “low-fat” diets encourage very little consumption of any fat.
 Some diets have you eating as little as 10% of your calories from fat.
 But the Mediterranean diet allows substantial fat in the diet as long as it is the right type of fat.
 Approximately 30% of your calories may come from fat according to these diet guidelines.
 The only way to know what you are consuming is to start looking up your foods and adding up the numbers.